irondrive/andromeda-server/wiki/Development.md

 If your app uses database tables, it should inherit from `InstalledApp`.
 This class takes care of the install and upgrade systems of the app.
 The app's version must be stored in the database in a class that inherits from `BaseConfig`.
 Any other database tables your app requires should be represented with a `BaseObject` or `StandardObject`.

 If your app needs exceptions, they should inherit from `ServerException` or `ClientException`.  `Crypto.php` provides a wrapper around libsodium and `Utilities.php` provides other useful tools.
 Remember that all input is done via the `Input` object and all output is done by returning a value in `Run()`.
 Your app should never use `$_GET` or `printr` or `echo` or anything similar as this breaks CLI/HTTP abstraction.
-If your app needs to do its own binary/non-JSON output, it can use the interface's `SetOutputMode()` and `RegisterOutputHandler()` - see CoreApp.php `PHPInfo()` for an example.
+If your app needs to do its own binary/non-JSON output, it can use the interface's `SetOutputMode()` and `SetOutputHandler()` - see CoreApp.php `PHPInfo()` for an example.

 ## Tools and Scripts